osllmai/indox_Router/docs/docs/usage/rate-limits.md

 # Rate Limits

-IndoxRouter implements a three-tier rate limiting system to ensure fair usage and optimal performance.
+indoxhub implements a three-tier rate limiting system to ensure fair usage and optimal performance.
 Understanding these limits helps you optimize your application's AI usage.

 ## Rate Limit Tiers

-IndoxRouter has three subscription tiers with different rate limits:
+indoxhub has three subscription tiers with different rate limits:

 ```python
 # Rate limits by tier